kfmResearch-NumericsTeam/Basic_Instructions/01_Git/README.md

 5. `git commit -am "\<message>"` -> commit all staged changes (save the status of the repo at that time)
 6. `git push` -> send the you commits to the origin

-Alles auch in VSC

 ## Git tools

-Even though learning the basic CLI commands can be extremelly usefull, when things get complicated (merging, resolving conflicts, visualising the log history, etc.) it is a good idea to use external tools designed to work with git.
+Even though learning the basic commands can be extremelly usefull, when things get complicated (merging, resolving conflicts, visualising the log history, etc.) it is a good idea to use external tools designed to work with git.

-Here, I suggest two main tools, but many are available and in the end is a metter of preference.
+Here, we suggest two main tools (but many others are available)

 ### GitKraken